Captain America: The Winter Soldier: Filming

-Trent Opaloch, best known for his work on District 9 (2009) and Elysium (2013), was brought in as the director of photography.
+Trent Opaloch, best known for his work on the films District 9 (2009) and Elysium (2013), was brought in as the director of photography.
 Opaloch said that while attempting to emulate the 1970s thrillers that served as inspiration for the writers and directors, the staging and lighting tried to bring realism through "classic framing and naturalistic lighting", and the filming was done with hand-held cameras.
 To achieve this, Opaloch used Arri Alexa Plus 4:3 cameras with Panavision anamorphic lenses and Codex Digital recorders.
 Stunt work aimed for realistic action, prioritizing practical effects.
 The fight scenes were staged for months, with a choreography that aimed to highlight Captain America's superhuman qualities, and "move away from impressionistic action into specificity": the raid on the S.H.I.E.L.D. vessel had stealthiness as the Captain knocked out enemies to avert detection, and the freeway fight with Winter Soldier was more "last minute" to highlight the characters' struggle to survive.
 In contrast to the quick editing and moving cameras of modern action films, The Winter Soldier aimed to feature longer action scenes that felt more visceral and dangerous.
-The Russos mentioned the bank robbing scene of Heat (1995) as a major influence, which they described as "the most intense eight minutes of filmmaking I've seen in a movie theater", and action scenes directed by Brian De Palma, such as the vault heist in Mission: Impossible (1996) where "very likable characters are put in impossible situations that the audience is put on the edge on how they'd escape".
+The Russos mentioned the bank robbing scene of the film Heat (1995) as a major influence, which they described as "the most intense eight minutes of filmmaking I've seen in a movie theater", and action scenes directed by Brian De Palma, such as the vault heist in the film Mission: Impossible (1996) where "very likable characters are put in impossible situations that the audience is put on the edge on how they'd escape".
 Examples of these types of scenes include the ambushes on Nick Fury in the street and Captain America in the elevator.